 Much of the disparate literature on information technology and society falls into one or more of two large categories: 1) study of cultures, meanings, and other human constructs; 2) study of human behavior, organizations, and social structures.
-The first of these topics tends to be emphasized by scholars working in humanistic traditions, although this is not exclusively the case, while the second tends to appear chiefly but not exclusively in the social sciences.
+The first of these topics tends to be emphasized by scholars working in humanistic traditions, although this is not exclusively the case, while the second tends to appear chiefly but not exclusively in the social sciences, as well as in education and some physical sciences (e.g., computer science, information science).
 Therefore the curriculum is organized to accomplish both these methodological-epistemological goals and substantive goals.

-Students must complete four 4-unit approved courses with a grade of B or better.
-"Culture and HIstory" courses explore the humanistic study of cultures, histories, and meanings as they intersect with technology.
+Students must complete four 4-unit approved courses with a grade of B or better, and only one course from a student’s home department can be counted for the emphasis.
+"Culture and History" courses explore the humanistic study of cultures, histories, and meanings as they intersect with technology.
 "Society and Behavior" courses investigate the social scientific study of technology in relationship to human behavior, organizations, and social structures.
 When instructors are listed parenthetically with a course, the course only counts toward the emphasis when that instructor is the instructor of record.